-Cash flows used in operating activities for the years ended December 31, 2016 and 2015 were \$1,840,290 and \$2,116,481, respectively.
-Cash flows used in operations for the years ended December 31, 2016 and 2015 were due primarily to the net operating losses for the years.
-The net losses in 2016 were offset by approximately \$996,343 in net non-cash charges, plus \$275,020 negative variance in changes in assets and liabilities.
+Cash flows used in operating activities for the years ended December 31, 2017 and 2016 were \$3,562,306 and \$1,840,290, respectively.
+Cash flows used in operations for the years ended December 31, 2017 and 2016 were due primarily to the net operating losses for the years.
+In addition, cash flow was positively impacted by approximately \$10 million in new equity of which approximately \$5 million was used to retire long and short-term debt.

-Cash flows used in investing activities for the years ended December 31, 2016 and 2015 were \$35,415 and \$75,236, respectively representing less investments in certain assets during 2016.
+Cash flows used in investing activities for the years ended December 31, 2017 and 2016 were \$41,709 and \$35,415, respectively representing an increase in investments in certain assets during 2017.

-Cash flows provided by financing activities for the years ended December 31, 2016 and 2015 were \$1,909,952 and \$2,246,411, respectively.
-Cash flows from financing activities during 2016 were primarily attributable to proceeds from the issuances of new notes payable and related party notes, partially offset by repayments of existing notes and short term credit facilities.
-Cash flows from financing activities during 2015 were primarily from proceeds of new notes payable partially offset by repayment of existing notes and short term credit facilities.
+Cash flows provided by financing activities for the years ended December 31, 2017 and 2016 were \$5,371,457 and \$1,909,952, respectively.
+Cash flows from financing activities during 2017 were primarily attributable to proceeds from the issuances of new equity and offset by repayments of existing notes and short-term credit facilities and the redemption of Series A Convertible Preferred Stock and accrued dividends.
+Cash flows from financing activities during 2016 were primarily attributable to proceeds from the issuances of new notes payable and related party notes, partially offset by repayments of existing notes and short-term credit facilities.

 Since inception, we have funded our operations primarily through the sale of our equity (or equity linked) and debt securities.
-As of March 29, 2017, we had cash on hand of approximately \$145,000.
+As of March 27, 2018, we had cash on hand of approximately \$441,000.
 We have approximately \$131,000 in monthly lease and other mandatory payments, not including payroll and ordinary expenses which are due monthly.

-As previously disclosed, on March 31, 2016, we entered into a Securities Purchase Agreement with an accredited investor for non-convertible debt financing in the gross amount of \$1.8 million less a 5% original issue discount.
+As previously disclosed, on March 31, 2016, we entered into a Securities Purchase Agreement with an accredited investor for nonconvertible debt financing in the gross amount of \$1.8 million less a 5% original issue discount.
 We closed the debt financing on April 1, 2016.
+This was recorded on the balance sheet as long-term debt and as of December 31, 2017, the total amount of \$2 million including accrued interest and pre-payment penalties was repaid with \$1.5 million in cash and issuing stock and warrants in accordance with the November 24, 2017 financing for \$500,000.

 On December 20, 2016, we entered a bridge financing Securities Purchase Agreement with an accredited investor for non-convertible debt financing in the amount up to \$2,500,000.
 Our first draw was in the amount of \$575,000 net of an OID of \$30,263.
 The loan agreement contemplates a series of corporate actions leading to the Company raising \$10 million in a registered offering.
-The loan is payable on the earlier of May 15, 2017 or the third business day after the closing of the Public Pursuant to the Note, the lender is obligated to provide the Company an additional \$925,000 advance under the Note in tranches, as certain milestones, contained within the Note, are achieved.
-The lender may make further advances of up to \$1,000,000 under the Note, in such amounts and at such times as the Parties may agree.
-Although the note is not convertible per se, if the Company fails to repay the balance due under the Note when due, the lender has the right to convert all or any portion of the outstanding Note into shares of Common Stock, subject to the terms and conditions set forth in the Note.
-All amounts due under the Note become immediately due and payable upon the occurrence of an event of default as set forth in the Note.
+The loan was payable on the earlier of May 15, 2017 or the third business day after the closing of the Public Offering pursuant to the Note.
+The lender provided the Company an additional \$925,000 advance under the Note in tranches, as certain milestones, contained within the Note, were achieved.
+The lender made further advances of \$500,000.
+In connection with the Company's November 24, 2017 financing, the lender agreed to convert the entire amount of \$2,105,263, which included OID and interest into stock and warrants.
+The lender advanced a further \$75,000 to assist the Company in sustaining operations which was repaid in December 2017 in the amount of \$103,125 including OID and interest.